defeat the enemy, strongholds and spiritual warfare

 Stef: Does it matter if you’re profitable?

-The idea of being an S-Corp or a C-Corp is something to be in contact with your tax planner about because it has to do with the construction of your business.
+The idea of being an S-Corp or a C-Corp is something to contact your tax planner about because it has to do with the construction of your business.
 It’s a tax thing.

 Then there’s an LLC – Limited Liability Company.
 That’s a legal protection.

 S-Corp and C-Corp are tax-related; LLC is legal.
-The reason you would have an LLC is if you are in a litigious business, such as finances, cyber security, child care, or others like that.
-For the most, part, your clients aren’t likely to be sued.
+You would have an LLC if you are in a litigious business, such as finances, cyber security, child care, etc. For the most part, your clients aren’t likely to be sued.

-Stef: Some are health-related or counseling-related, for those, I would consider it.
-For me, I formed an LLC because I didn’t see why not, and then an S-Corp.
+Stef: Some are health-related or counseling-related.
+For those, I would consider it.
+I formed an LLC because I didn’t see why not, and then an S-Corp.
 It isn’t expensive, at least where I live.

 Financial Basics #3: LLCs

-Stef: Hilary, we are not lawyers, but can you explain why an LLC protects someone’s assets in their business versus their personal life?
+Stef: Hilary, we are not lawyers, but can you explain why an LLC protects someone’s assets in their business more than in their personal life?

 Hilary: It is sort of like a cloak of protection around your business.
 It separates the business legally from you as a human being.
 If you are a parent and have written a trust document tying the mortgage to that trust, then you default on a credit card, your creditors can’t come after your house.

-If your business were to get sued, the attachable assets are the current bank accounts and future income of the business only, not you personally.
+If your business were to get sued, the attachable assets would be the current bank accounts and future income of the business only, not you personally.
 But it’s not 100%.
-There’s a thing called Piercing the Corporate Veil which is beyond the scope of this conversation.
+There’s a thing called Piercing the Corporate Veil, which is beyond the scope of this conversation.
 What I’m saying is that it’s not bulletproof.

 I want to encourage people.
 I see them not selling and not starting a business out of confusion.
 Look: your business is the income earned by the business.
-So not starting the business because you don’t know if you need an LLC or an S-Corp is silliness.
+So, not starting the business because you don’t know if you need an LLC or an S-Corp is silly.

 Start your business.
 At the end of the year, consult with your tax person.
-You can always become an LLC during the course of your business.
+You can always become an LLC during your business.
 It’s not a reason to not earn money.

 Stef: Yes, there are layers and levels to this.
 What we’re saying is, “Get started!”

 I didn’t know that the LLC was on the legal side and the S-Corp and C-Corp are on the tax side.
-So we’re going to have separate bank accounts and separate credit cards; using them only as long as we can pay them off every month.
+So we will have separate bank accounts and credit cards; using them only as long as we can pay them off monthly.

 Financial Basics #4: Business Expenses